 So, enough about all of the details on the where and the how — they don’t mean a whole lot unless you get to enjoy the final product.
 The drinking of Scotch whisky should be enjoyable, not intimidating.
 Everyone has their own opinions on how to drink Scotch, but the following are some general guidelines on the proper way to enjoy this storied spirit.

 Glass — While there’s nothing wrong with using a standard tumbler, many scotch experts recommend using a tulip-shaped glass which allows the whisky to be swirled without spilling and, more importantly, concentrates the aromas at the neck of the glass.
 As I’ve discovered during my own searches, these glasses are sometimes a bit difficult to find.
 The following are some great options for those not wanting to waste time searching high and low: Here, here, and here.
+We’ve also got a great resource on the best whiskey glasses.

 Water — Some Scotch novices may sneer at the introduction of a small splash of water as not “manning up,” but they would be both stupid and mistaken.
 While water is not a must, many Scotchmen will throw a little water in with their scotch to help enhance their ability to taste the individual flavors that can often be masked by the well-known “burn.”